wmeints/effective-llm-applications/samples/chapter-07/csharp/Chapter7.FaithfulnessMetric/README.md

-# Test sample generation for RAG validation
+# Measuring faithfulness for RAG validation

-This sample demonstrates how to run a set of synthetic questions through a RAG pipeline to obtain test data for validating the RAG pipeline.
+This sample demonstrates how to measure faithfulness in a RAG implementation.

 ## Check the other samples